QubitPi/Antiqua/README.md

 [wilhelm-python-sdk](https://github.com/QubitPi/wilhelm-python-sdk).
 The sections below will make references to the certain parts of SDK.

+> [!NOTE]
+>
+> Unless otherwise mentioned, we are talking about Attic Greek throughout this repository.

 #### Diacritic Mark Convention

 We employ the following 3 diacritic signs only in vocabulary: